-The guide provides a shift away from less effective conventional learning techniques to learning approaches that actively engage participants.
+There is currently a global drive to shift away from less effective conventional learning techniques to learning approaches that actively engage participants.
 It is therefore based on a participatory learning approach that allows for participants to learn through active processes.
-Based on this approach, the trainer acts as and is referred to in this guide as a "facilitator", who creates the conditions and the environment in which participants/trainees themselves will discover and practice knowledge and skills.
-By means of exercises, they will explore and share their own experience and knowledge, critically conceptualise and reflect upon solutions from which they will derive learning contents and ways for behavioural change.
-Throughout the modules, participatory methods, interactive and creative tools are employed to facilitate learning on SRHR topics, other relevant contents and life skills.
+By means of exercises, participants will explore and share their own experiences and knowledge, critically conceptualise and reflect upon solutions from which they will derive learning contents and ways for behavioural change.
+Throughout the modules, facilitators will adopt participatory methods, interactive and creative tools to facilitate learning on SRHR topics, other relevant content, and life skills.
+Several interactive training methodologies will be used, and it is the primary responsibility of the participant to actively participate.
+During the introductory sessions and towards the closing, participants may be requested to take up pre and post tests, respectively.
+The results of pre-test serve to benchmark and provide a baseline for measuring against the post test results.